CankayaUniversity/ceng-407-408-2017-2018-project-exam-proctor-and-class-assignment/README.md

 •	From Visual Studio, right click on the project -> Add New Item -> Ado.net Entity Model -> EF Designer from database -> Choose Database Name.

 Connection is created and web pages can be seen on the browser after building is finished.

+# USER MANUAL

+## Website of the Exam Proctor and Class Assignment System

+## -LOGIN-

+The website has been implemented for the all users.
+According to user types, the pages that users can view are different.
+All users have to login to the system with their TC no and password.
+They be able to reach to their personal page and other pages with clicking the Sign In button (Figure 1).
+If user clicks on remember me checkbox, browser, TC no textbox will be filled for second or subsequent entries.

+### Figure 1: Login Page

+If the user clicks on Sign Up button, he/she should be enter his/her TC no. If the entered TC number is registered into the school’s database, the user will be registered such as Figure 2.

+### Figure 2: Sign up Page

+If the user clicks on Forgot Password hyperlink, he/she should be enter his/her e-mail address.
+When the Request button is clicked, a random password will be sent to the email address entered by the user.
+It is shown in Figure 3.

+### Figure 3: Forgot Password Page

+## -HOMEPAGE-

+If the user is student, he/she can view created exam dates of taken courses by his/her.
+If the user is teacher, he/she can view created exam dates of given courses by his/her.
+(Figure 4 and Figure 5 with the my profile menu)

+### Figure 4: Home Page

+### Figure 5: Home Page with my profile menu

+## -EXAM REQUEST-

+### -Make an Exam Request-

+In this page, teachers be able to request for an exam for given course/s by her/his.
+Firsty, course name should be chosen from the drop down list.
+After that, exam duration, class type, number of student and assistant should be choose.
+If teacher does not want assistant for that exam, there is a check box named “I do not want assistant”.(Figure 6, Figure 7, Figure 8, and Figure 9)

+### Figure 6: Make Exam Request Page

+### Figure 7: Make Exam Request Page - My Courses Step

+### Figure 8: Make Exam Request Page - Capacity & Class Step

+### Figure 9: Make Exam Request Page - Capacity & Class Step 2

+### -My Exam Requests-

+### -Other Exam Requests-

+## -SETTINGS-

+### -Notification Settings-

+In this page, user be able to choose approval platform, time for the get information about created exams.
+User be able to choose default day and time to be get informed.
+Also user may not want to be get informed about exams.
+By clicking the checkbox“I want to be informd coming exams”, user the user will not receive information.(Figure 10)

+### Figure 10: Notification Settings Page

+### -Password Settings-

+In this page, user be able to change his/her password by filling the necessary textboxes like Figure 11.

+### Figure 11: Password Settings Page

+## -ADMIN PANEL-

+### -Faculty-
+In this page, admin can insert a faculty and list all faculties of the university such as Figure 12.

+### Figure 12: Admin Panel Page - Faculty

+### -Department-

+In this page, admin can add a department, and list all departments by choosing the faculty.
+(Figure 13)

+### Figure 13: Admin Panel Page - Department

+### -Course-

+In this page, admin can add a course, and list all courses by choosing the faculty and department.
+(Figure 14)

+### Figure 14: Admin Panel Page - Course

+### -Class-

+In this page, admin can add a class, and list all classes of that university.
+(Figure 15)

+### Figure 15: Admin Panel Page - Class

+### -Exam Calendar Request-

+In this page, admin can provide the settings about exam dates for each department.(Figure 16)

+### Figure 16 : Admin Panel Page - Exam Calendar Request

+## -MY PROFILE-

+In this page, user can view his/her personal information and change the contact information and photo.
+(Figure 17, and Figure 18)

+### Figure 17: My Profile Page

+### Figure 18: My Profile Page (Continue)